Trinity (comic book): Trinity (first series)

-However, his is not the only case: reality seems to be unstable and some special people keep seeing visions of either how reality is supposed to be, or alternate worlds continually overlapping (all of this due to Kanjar Ro's substitution of Despero, in a bid to seize the power promised to him).
-Tomorrow Woman starts acting strangely and evaporates or duplicates, bus stations keep changing to airports, train stations, spaceports or Wild West saloons.
+However, his is not the only case: reality seems to be unstable and some special people keep seeing visions of either how reality is supposed to be, or alternate worlds continually overlapping.
 Tarot goes to Opal City, where her cards show that she will be helped.
-There, she finds Charity O'Dare, a fellow tarot mystic, and is instructed on the power of the Worldsoul-a bond linking a human to the living spirit of Earth.
+There, she finds Charity O'Dare, a fellow mystic, and is instructed on the power of the Worldsoul, a bond linking a human to the living spirit of Earth.
 She realizes she needs to help fix the situation or she will die along with Earth.
 Morgaine and Enigma, bickering about their usage of power, agree to find Despero and complete the ritual.
-As a replacement for the Cosmic Egg's power, Morgaine finds a new source of energy for her incantation-the Major Arcana of the Tarot.
+As a replacement for the Cosmic Egg's power, Morgaine finds a new source of energy - the Major Arcana of the Tarot.

-Konvikt gets lost after receiving power from Graak, a tiny alien who accompanied him, and, acting upon the knowledge of that he kills an innocent civilian during his first confrontation with the Justice League, and attempts to reach to the killed man's family to offer himself as a willing slave as penance, but in the restructured world, the man never died.
-This leaves Konvikt at a loss, given how he has remained unaffected by Morgaine's spell.
-He then remembers how he ended up in his situation: he was an employee for a powerful man in his world and had been falling in love with the man's daughter.
-When the girl was killed, Konvikt was blamed.
-He was sentenced to exile, before he was even allowed to attempt to atone; the ship that led him to Earth was an escape pod from the ship driving him to exile, having malfunctioned during its journey; Graak is revealed as his former lawyer.
-Enigma appears, offering a position in the new order and the possibility to reshape reality so the man he killed in the former timeline remains living or dead, or changing his timeline altogether.
-Konvikt takes the chance to replace Despero as a stand-in for Superman and accepts Enigma's offer, remaking the Dark Trinity.